This post may contain affiliate links, please see our privacy policy for more information.

 • 1 cup sharp white cheddar cheese, shredded

-• In a large stockpot or dutch oven, melt the butter.
-Cook the onion until translucent.
-Add the garlic and apple and cook until softened and fragrant, about 5 minutes.
-Season with salt and pepper.
+1. In a large stockpot or dutch oven, melt the butter over medium-high heat.
+Add the onion and cook until translucent, about 3 minutes.
+Add the garlic and the apple and continue to cook until softened and fragrant, about 5 minutes more.
+Season with the salt, pepper, sage, cinnamon, and brown sugar.

-• Toss with sage, cinnamon, and brown sugar, soon after adding the butternut squash.
-Toss until everything is coated and adjust seasonings as needed.
+2. Once seasoned, add the butternut squash.
+Toss the ingredients until everything is well coated and adjust seasonings as needed.

-• Add the stock and bring to a boil.
-Lower to simmer and cook, covered, for about 20 minutes.
-Stir occasionally to prevent sticking.
+3. Cover the vegetables with the stock and bring to a boil.
+Lower the heat to low, and simmer the soup, covered, for about 20 to 30 minutes.
+Stir the soup occasionally to prevent sticking.

-• Remove the pot from heat and transfer the soup in batches to a food processor or blender and purée.
+4. Once the squash is fork tender, remove the pot from heat and transfer the soup in batches to a food processor or blender and purée until smooth.
 You can also use an immersion blender for a chunkier version.

-• Return the soup to the stove over medium-low heat.
-Add the milk and more salt or pepper, if desired.
-Bring back up to a simmer.
-Remove from heat and add cheese.
+5. Return the soup to the stove over medium-low heat.
+Add the milk or half & half.
+Adjust the seasonings, if needed.
+Bring the soup back up to a simmer, cooking for about 1 to 2 minutes more.
+Then, remove the soup from heat and stir in the white cheddar cheese.

 Kayla Lobermeier